-When a site or domain is blocked by ScoutDNS, a block page is served to the end user in place of the requested domain.
-If the requested domain was encrypted with HTTPS, then a security error will occur.
-In order to resolve this and receive a valid block page for HTTPS sites, you must install the ScoutDNS Root Certificate for block pages.
+When a site or domain is blocked by ScoutDNS, a block page is displayed to the end user instead of the requested domain.
+If the requested domain is encrypted with HTTPS, a security error will occur.
+To resolve this and display a valid block page for HTTPS sites, you must install the ScoutDNS Root Certificate for block pages.

 HTTPS Block Page Error